Qovery/documentation/website/guides/advanced/microservices.md

 <ol>
 <li>

 This guide assumes your applications are deployed.
-If you don't know how to deploy your app, [check our guide](https://hub.qovery.com/guides/getting-started/deploy-your-first-application/#step-by-step-tutorial).
+If you don't know how to deploy your app, [check our guide][guides.getting-started.deploy-your-first-application#step-by-step-tutorial].

 </li>
 <li>